garrandall/popular-music-data/tracks/u-make-me-wanna-jadakiss-mariah-carey.md

 Love, love, love

 When things was ruff only person I could call was u Now everything I do I do it all 4 u

 Come touch me, come kiss me, come love me neway u wanna boy

-N im hood as long as im close to u
+N I'm hood as long as I'm close to u
 N we doing wut grown folks is suppose to do

 Come hold me, come feel me, come take me anyway u wanna baby